Frequently Asked Questions

 Yes, Pointfuse supports 3Dconnexion mice.

 You can generate a mesh model without displaying the point cloud (not available in trial version).
 However, if you DO want to display the point cloud: Check you have the latest drivers for your graphics card.
 Your computer may be installed with two graphics cards – an integrated Intel and either a NVIDIA or AMD dedicated graphics card.
 To run Pointfuse you will need to make sure that the dedicated graphics card is being used.
 This can be enabled in the preferences.

 Update your graphics card drivers and make NVIDIA or AMD the default graphics card.
 See Specifying your Graphics Card.

 Versions and Releases

 Yep!
 We offer a free trial (no credit card needed).
 Click the link in the top right hand corner of the website.

 They have exactly the same functionality except that the trial version is limited to 3 exports.

 The Welcome screen shows when your licence will expire.
 When the trial expires, Pointfuse will not run until a valid license has been purchased.

 Go to the Pricing Page and select Buy.
 Install Pointfuse, if you have not already tried it, start Pointfuse, and on the Welcome screen, select Activate License.

-They are listed near the front of the Pointfuse User Guide.
+They are listed near the back of the Pointfuse User Guide.